AdobeXD/plugin-samples/tutorials/how-to-create-deep-links/index.md

 ## Prerequisites

-- Plugin listing deep-linking only works with users on Adobe XD 14+ (release in December 2018)
+- Plugin listing deep-linking only works with users on Adobe XD 14+ (released in December 2018)
 - Your plugin should have a plugin ID and be [listed on the Plugin Manager](/distribution/how-to-submit-to-plugin-manager.html)

 ## URL & Parameters